 First, this is general information.
 If you really want to know for certain then call the Palm Beach county planning & zoning department with your parcel ID.
 Use this link to get the zoning and FLU information for your property.
 Tired of dealing with Realtors who don’t know details like this.
 Call me 561.626.8550

-But first, what is a “conforming lot” in the AR district?
+One might ask: What is a “conforming lot” in the AR district?
 In short, 300’X300’…

 As per an email from the PBC P&Z department on a lot in PBCE…